uoftcprg/pokerkit/docs/source/samples.rst

 This shows the 800K dollar No-Limit Short-Deck Hold'em pot played between Xuan and Phua.
-This time, the :meth:`pokertools.game.PokerGame.parse` method will be used to replace function calls with commands parses for applying actions.
+This time, the :meth:`pokertools.game.PokerGame.act` method will be used to replace function calls with commands parses for applying actions.

 Video: `<https://www.youtube.com/watch?v=QlgCcphLjaQ>`_